Skip to main content

 A.R.S. § 33-811(A)

 A bidder who walks away from the winning bid is also personally liable for any losses other people suffer as a result, including attorney fees.
+The sale the trustee conducts follows strict rules to protect all parties.
 The trustee can refuse to accept bids from that person at future sales.

 What the Trustee's Deed Conveys

 Within seven business days after receiving payment, the trustee must execute and record the trustee's deed.
 This deed is powerful.
 It conveys title free and clear of all liens, claims, and interests that are junior to the deed of trust.
+Junior lienholders lose their claims against the property.
 There is no right of redemption.
-Once the deed is recorded, the sale is final.
+Once the deed is recorded, the notice of sale process is complete and the sale is final.

 The trustee's deed shall operate to convey to the purchaser the title, interest and claim of the trustee, the trustor, the beneficiary, their respective successors in interest and all persons claiming the trust property sold by or through them.
 That conveyance shall be absolute without right of redemption and clear of all liens, claims or interests that have a priority subordinate to the deed of trust.